London tube station used as command centre during Blitz sold for homes

-LONDON A London underground train station used as a command centre during World War Two has been sold by the government for 53 million pounds to be turned into homes, the Ministry of Defence (MoD) said on Friday.
+LONDON Feb 28 A London underground train station used as a command centre during World War Two has been sold by the government for 53 million pounds ($88.36 million) to be turned into homes, the Ministry of Defence (MoD) said on Friday.

 Brompton Road underground station, which was opened in 1906 and sits about 0.3 miles (0.5 kms) from luxury department store Harrods in central London, was shut in 1934 and later taken over by the War Office as an anti-aircraft operations room.